-Clarinetopia 2014 is ready to go.
-We are delighted to announce that the members of last year’s faculty will all be returning: Charles Neidich and Ayako Oshima from New York; Elsa Ludewig-Verdehr, Guy Yehuda, and Theodore Oien from Michigan; Michael Webster and Leone Buyse from Texas.
-In 2013 our largest and most skilled group of students yet agreed that the faculty had a unique way of communicating useful information in a collegial, supportive, persistent, and often humorous way.
-Different faculty members would often approach the same problem from a variety of viewpoints, resulting in a rich learning experience for all.
+Our students’ comments agree that the faculty has a unique way of communicating useful information in a collegial, supportive, persistent, and often humorous way.
+Different faculty members often approach the same problem from a variety of viewpoints, resulting in a rich learning experience for all.

 What is Clarinetopia?

-We are delighted to have the superb facilities of the Michigan State University School of Music, which offers a beautiful campus, affordable housing, a wide variety of delicious meals, and convenient access from Lansing or Detroit via airplane, bus, or automobile.
+We are delighted to have the superb facilities of the Michigan State University, which offers excellent performing venues at the School of Music, a beautiful campus, affordable housing, a wide variety of delicious meals, and convenient access from Lansing or Detroit via airplane, bus, or automobile.